endoli/brass-tacks/src/0000-What-Are-We-Doing-Here.md

 windowing systems, and even things like educational materials like the future of books.

+## AI First?

+There's talk of developing for AI first.
+We've previously developed for "mobile first" and at some point soon there will likely be talk (for some applications) of "VR first".

+Multimode interfaces are very important to us.
+As we'll see, we treat interaction with an application in a way that fully supports using the application from multiple contexts or interfaces.

 ## Substrate

 We are supplying a new substrate for building software.
 This